sscpac/statick-action/README.md

 ## `check`

-Any discovered statick issue fails the action.
+Any discovered Statick issue fails the action.
 Default `true`.

 Setting this input to `false` may be useful to allow the workflow to work through all steps while debugging.